Design Center | Screen Printing Requirements

 Answers to your Questions

-Ensuring that all spot colors are on separate layers of the art file.
-We can only print one color per layer.
+Ensuring all spot colors are on separate layers of the art file.
+One color per layer is essential for the screen printing process.

-NO. Bergin’s paints are not CMYK and do not use the same pigments as traditional media.
-We can create custom paint mixes to get as close as possible to your suggested color call outs.
+NO. Bergin’s paints are not CMYK; we use custom pigment mixes to get as close as possible to your color call‑outs.

 Trapping is the practice of overlapping the edges of objects to improve registration in printing.
-In some cases, we use knockouts to glass surface as our trap color creating space between two objects.
+Sometimes we use knockouts on the glass surface as our trap color to control small shifts.

-Vector art is graphic artwork that consists of points, lines, curves, and shapes based on mathematic formulas.
-Unlike raster images, vector art can be scaled up or down without loss of image resolution.
+Vector art consists of points, lines, curves, and shapes based on mathematical formulas, so it can be easily scaled full‑size or smaller without losing resolution.

 Not all raster images (JPEGs) are appropriate for screen printing or etching.
-All raster images must be reviewed by our art team to assess printability/etch ability before committing to the project.
-When submitting, all text and logos included in your art files must be vector art.
+All raster images must be reviewed by our art team to ensure quality and printability; typically, text and logos must be vector.

-Screen Print: Yes, in screen print we are limited to one color per screen.
-We can do a max of 7 colors on a single package.
+Screen Print: Limited to one color per screen.
+Max of 7 colors per package.

-Etch: No, in etching we can use several different paints to achieve your vision.
+Etch: No strict limits, you can use several different paints to achieve your intended look.

-We need your updates 30-45 days ahead of your scheduled print date.
-Please try to consolidate ALL updates and changes together when submitting.
-Any time a new change is requested, new art files must be created and resubmitted for formal art approval.
+We need your updates 30-45 days ahead of the your scheduled print date.
+Consolidate all changes; every new change requires updated art and formal approval.

 More questions?